 At over 3100 square feet (288 m2), Casa Clara Lorena is the “castle of Finca Ogawa.”
 It is the largest of the villas and the only one with a second story.

-Clara Lorena offers three one-bedroom suites, a separate dining room, and a kitchen “nook” where guests can comfortably socialize or relax.
+Clara Lorena offers three one-bedroom suites, a separate dining room, and a kitchen “nook” where guests can comfortably relax.

-Clara Lorena has an open fireplace, its own private swimming pool, a big-screen HD television with a DirectTV premium package, central air-conditioning and heat, laundry facilities, and a modern well-equipped kitchen with two separate sinks and large island for food preparation and serving.
+Clara Lorena has a large living-room fireplace, its own private swimming pool, a big-screen HD television with a DirectTV premium package, and central air-conditioning/heat, as well as laundry facilities.
+There is also a modern, well-equipped kitchen with two separate sinks and a large granite-topped island for food preparation, serving and socializing.

 Casa la Cuccina is a 1290-square foot (120 m2) vineyard villa that has been constructed with an eye towards the chef in the family.
 The villa was inspired by our love of cooking and in honor of the “Julia Child of Argentina,” Dona Petrona.
 The kitchen is very spacious and is equipped with gourmet-quality accessories.

 This is a two-bedroom villa with private in-room baths.
 It sports a large, romantic open fire place, central air conditioning and heat, WiFi and DirectTV, which are complemented by the spectacular views of the Andes that are available from the spacious covered verandas.

 Some Of The Reasons to Stay At Finca Ogawa

 The advantage to choosing Finca Ogawa for your stay…be it at our two fully remodeled casitas or at our five newly constructed villa homes… is that all lodgings include complete country gourmet kitchens, private patios, access to the finca community 40-square meter swimming pool (or, in some cases, to private pools), housekeeping services (including scheduled linen service), mountain bikes, DirectTV and Wi-Fi, and prepared meal options, all without the usual hotel intrusions.